radical-cybertools/radical.repex.at/docs/source/pages/flexibleexecutionmodes.rst

  **5.** number of target resources used concurrently for a given simulation

-Next we will introduce three Execution Strategies which can be used with Replica Exchange Pattern A.
+Next we will introduce three Execution Strategies which can be used with Synchronous Replica Exchange Pattern.

-Execution Strategy A1
+Execution Strategy S1
 ---------------------

-Simulation corresponding to Replica Exchange Pattern A, may be executed using Execution strategy A1.
+Synchronous Replica Exchange simulations, may be executed using Execution strategy S1.
 This strategy differs from a conventional one in number of allocated cores on a target resource (bullet point **3.**).
 In this case number of cores is 1/2 of the number of replicas.
 As a result of this, only a half of replicas can propogate MD or Exchange-step concurrently.
 In this